 These spam emails tried to entice fans with fake free trips to Moscow, where the World Cup was being hosted.
 People who opened and clicked on the links contained in these emails had their personal data stolen.

 Another type of phishing campaign is known as spear-phishing.
-These are targeted phishing campaigns which try to trick specific individuals into jeopardizing the security of the organization they work for.
+These are targeted phishing campaigns that try to trick specific individuals into jeopardizing the security of the organization they work for.

 Unlike mass phishing campaigns, which are very general in style, spear-phishing messages are typically crafted to look like messages from a trusted source.
 For example, they are made to look like they have come from the CEO or the IT manager.
 They may not contain any visual clues that they are fake.